 NOTE—The filtered condition might occur in a VHT STA due to GROUP_ID or PARTIAL_AID filtering in the PHY.

-The RXVECTOR represents a list of parameters that the PHY provides the local MAC entity.RXVECTOR is an included parameter only when dot11RadioMeasurementActivated is true,.
+RCPI is a parameter included in the PHY-RXEND.indication that the PHY provides the local MAC entity.
+If present, RCPI is a measure of the received RF power averaged over all of the receive chains in the data portion of a received frame.
+RCPI is an included parameter only when dot11RadioMeasurementActivated is true and the PHY is other than a DMG, CDMG or CMMG PHY.
 The required parameters are listed in 8.3.4.4 (Vector descriptions).

+NOTE – When dot11RadioMeasurementActivated is true, for DMG, CDMG or CMMG PHYs, RCPI is included in the RXVECTOR parameter of the RXSTART.indication primitive instead.

 8.3.5.10.2 Semantics of the service primitive